 If both options are enabled, it indicates the game has been backed up on the Steam cloud.
 Then you can continue to delete Steam cloud saves.

 The second move to delete Steam cloud saves is to delete the AppID folder of Steam.

 Step 1: You need to open File Explorer and navigate to the Steam > userdata directory (the folder where Steam is installed).
 There should be a folder corresponding to your Steam ID.
-Open the Steam ID folder and you can find some folders for each game which is identified using the AppID.
+Open the Steam ID folder and you can find some folders for each game that is identified using the AppID.

 Step 2: Look for the AppID folder corresponding to the target game and delete it.
 Then restart your computer, run Steam, and launch the involved game.

 Move 3: Trigger the Steam Cloud Conflict Dialogue

 Step 1: Make sure Steam and related processes are closed completely in Task Manager.